Trying to get pregnant?

 You can significantly reduce the risk of birth defects including spina bifida by taking folic acid both before and during pregnancy.
 If you plan to get pregnant, take a 0.8mg folic acid tablet once a day for at least 4 weeks before conception.
 Tablets can be prescribed by your GP or can be purchased over the counter at a pharmacy.

-Even if your pregnancy is not planned it's not too late to start taking folic acid in your first 12 weeks and commencing Iodine when you know you're pregnant and throughout breastfeeding.
+Even if your pregnancy is not planned it is still worthwhile taking folic acid in your first 12 weeks and commencing Iodine when you know you're pregnant and throughout breastfeeding.

 Alcohol and Recreational Drugs